 So I thank Dick Yeo and Ken Bressett for the many good things they did for me personally and for illuminating the lives of other people who love numismatics.

-Lincoln W. Higgie III’s recollection first appeared in A Guide Book of the Official Red Book of United States Coins by Frank J. Colletti.
+Lincoln W. Higgie III’s recollection first appeared in Guide Book of United States Coins by Frank J. Colletti.